koren-v/DetectingSarcasm/README.md

 ### Description

 Can you identify sarcastic sentences?
 Can you distinguish between fake news and legitimate news?
-In this repository you can find implementation of several RNNs for detecting sarcasm in news headline and also using of pre-trained BERT for this task.
+In this repository, you can find an implementation of several RNNs for detecting sarcasm in news headlines and also using pre-trained BERT for this task.
+There is one important notice before looking at comparison table that RNNs are not pre-trained they just use pre-trained GloVe vectors.
 Dataset was taken from [Kaggle](https://www.kaggle.com/rmisra/news-headlines-dataset-for-sarcasm-detection)

 ### Models